-Customer reviews are an integral part of the due diligence people perform before buying a product or service online.
-For example, before going to a hotel I will usually check the online reviews.
+Reading customer reviews is an integral part of the due diligence people perform before buying a product or service online.
+For example before going to a hotel, I usually check the online reviews.
 If a hundred people are saying that the hotel stinks, it is probably a good idea to stay away.

 Last year I reserved several nights at the Boston Harbor Hotel.
-The reviews for this hotel were incredible (and indeed the hotel was amazing).
+The reviews for this hotel were incredible and indeed the hotel is one of the best I have ever stayed at.
 But one week before we went to the hotel, I found out from reading the online reviews that the hotel’s indoor pool was closed due to maintenance.
 Now I myself am a swimmer and booked the Boston Harbor hotel with the knowledge that I would be able to perform my daily swim routine.
 Had I read the online reviews more carefully, I may have booked a different hotel.
 As it happened, and since I was unwilling to forgo my exercise, I found a public pool nearby the hotel called the Mirabella pool.
 Since I enjoyed the outdoor, Olympic-size Mirabella pool the story had a happy ending.

 Before buying professional translation services online, there are a number of review sites you can check.

 Google My Business.
 To check user reviews on any business, including translation service agencies, just do a Google search on the business name and the address of the business.
-For example, do a Google search for “GTSTranslation, 4747 Collins Ave, Miami Beach, FL 33140, USA.”
 Then click the reviews link to read the customer reviews.

 Clutch – B2B Ratings and Reviews is an online review platform.
 You can find translation company reviews on this website.

 Pickwriters is an excellent resource for translation agency reviews.
 It has numerous lists categorized by industry (e.g., top legal translation companies, top medical translation companies, etc.).